elastic/kibana/x-pack/plugins/index_management/README.md

   }) => ReturnType<FunctionComponent>;
 }
 ```
-- `setIndexDetailsPageRoute`: registers a new route for index details page in indices list table. for example for serverless search users, the indices list page index is navigated to search_indices index detail page
+- `setIndexDetailsPageRoute`: registers a new route for index details page in indices list table.
+For example, for serverless search users, navigating to an index on the indices list page will lead to the Search Indices detail page.

 #### Extensions to the indices list and the index details page